Analysis | From Paul Ryan acolyte to Trump disciple: Elise Stefanik sets out to replace Liz Cheney in GOP leadership

 Yet back home, she still aired ads touting her work with Democrats and distancing herself from Trump.
 “Elise Stefanik: independent, delivering results,” the narrator said in one ad.

 By Jan.
-6, after securing her second highest vote percentage, Stefanik supported the GOP attempt to oppose Biden’s victory.
+6, after securing her second-highest vote percentage, Stefanik supported the GOP attempt to oppose Biden’s victory.

-After the Trump-backed insurrection was cleared from the Capitol, Stefanik delivered a floor speech that alleged fraud in Georgia, Michigan, Pennsylvania and Wisconsin — enough electoral college votes to block Biden’s victory.
+After the Trump-backed insurrection was cleared from the U.S. Capitol, Stefanik delivered a floor speech that alleged fraud in Georgia, Michigan, Pennsylvania and Wisconsin — enough electoral college votes to block Biden’s victory.

 “Tens of millions of Americans are concerned that the 2020 election featured unconstitutional overreach by unelected state officials and judges,” she said.

-Now, four months later, Stefanik is vowing behind the scenes to complete her political transformation into full-time MAGA supporter to knock Cheney out.
+Now, four months later, Stefanik is vowing behind the scenes to complete her political transformation into full-time MAGA supporter to knock out Cheney.

 As Trump put it Wednesday, “Elise is a tough and smart communicator!”